seanox/aspect-js/manual/extension.md

 ### window.location.contextPath
 Property to get the context path.
 The context path is a part of the request URI and can be compared with the current working directory.
+The context path does not end with a slash and can be empty if the application is located directly under the main domain of the server.

 ```javascript
 window.location.contextPath